sunilprajapati832/NYC_Taxi_Data_Project/README.md

 ## ✅ Step 11: Machine Learning (Optional)

-- Predicting tip_amount
+Predicting tip_amount
-- Logistic regression for tip/no tip classification
+Logistic regression for tip/no tip classification Predict tip_amount using trip features
+Classify if a tip will be given (0 or >0)
+Clustering rides by time, distance, and price
+Models: Linear Regression, Logistic Regression, Random Forest

 ---